CFA Level I vs Level II vs Level III: How the Exams Differ

 Common Mistakes by Level

-Level I: Underestimating Ethics (highest single weight) and spending too much time on low-weight topics like Derivatives and Alts.
+Level I: Underestimating Ethics (highest single weight) and sinking too much time into low-weight topics like Derivatives and Alts.

 Level II: Not practicing with full vignettes.
-Candidates who only do standalone questions are unprepared for the analytical demands of item sets.
+Candidates who only drill standalone questions walk in unprepared for the analytical demands of item sets.

 Level III: Not practicing essay writing.
-Many candidates can identify the right answer but cannot articulate it clearly under time pressure.
+Many candidates can pick the right answer but can't articulate it clearly under time pressure.
 Practice writing concise, structured responses.

 The Path Forward

-The CFA Program takes most candidates 2.5 to 4 years from Level I registration to passing Level III.
-CFA Institute requires each level to be passed sequentially, with results typically released 6 to 8 weeks after the exam.
+Most candidates need 2.5 to 4 years from Level I registration to passing Level III.
+CFA Institute requires you to pass each level in order, with results usually released 6 to 8 weeks after the exam.

 Start your CFA preparation with free practice on FreeFellow: